 Beer Can Island

-Beer Can Island is not an island and it’s unlikely that you’ll encounter any beer cans there.
-What is known as Beer Can Island is actually the northern tip of Longboat Key, which is about 23 miles from our condo.
+Beer Can Island is not an island and it’s unlikely that you’ll encounter any beer cans there; it is actually the northern tip of Longboat Key, which is about 23 miles from our condo.
 It is rustic, unspoiled and, in my opinion, beautiful.

 To drive to Beer Can Island, take Gulf of Mexico Dr. (789), which is the main north / south road on Longboat Key, one block north past Broadway to North Shore Dr. Turn left, park in the first permissible spot you find and walk west to the beach.
 For GPS navigation, use 260 N Shore Drive, Longboat Key, FL.